Taconic Music International – Padua, Italy

 Joana is the second violinist of The Indianapolis Quartet, member of Taconic Chamber Players, and appears as a frequent guest at festivals and concert series.
 She has performed extensively on the East Coast, Arizona, Colorado and Louisiana, and internationally in Bulgaria, Holland, Germany, Italy, and Bosnia-Herzegovina.She has appeared live on GNAT-TV and CAT-TV in Vermont, Wish TV Indianapolis, WQXR Albany, Vermont Public Radio-Live, WBAA and WICR in Indiana.

 As soloist, Joana has been featured with the Metropolitan, Rockaway, Danbury, and Berkshire symphonies, Adelphi Chamber Orchestra, Harlem Chamber Players, Manchester Festival Orchestra, Yonkers Philharmonic, and under the baton of Raymond Leppard with the University of Indianapolis Gala Orchestra.
-Joana is principal second violinist of the Berkshire Symphony Orchestra in Williamstown, Massachusetts and in 2023-24 season serves as guest concertmaster of Indianapolis Chamber Orchestra and Louisiana Philharmonic Orchestra.
+Joana is principal second violinist of the Berkshire Symphony Orchestra in Williamstown, Massachusetts and has served as guest concertmaster of Indianapolis Chamber Orchestra, Carmel Symphony, Louisiana Philharmonic Orchestra and Viva Bach Festival.

 Joana graduated from National Music School “Dobrin Petkov” in Plovdiv where she made her solo debut at age 12 with the Plovdiv Chamber Orchestra and is a top prizewinner of the “Svetoslav Obretenov” National Competition in Provadia, Bulgaria.
 She earned her bachelor’s degree at the Conservatory of Amsterdam and her master’s in chamber music at the Rotterdam Conservatory in the Netherlands.
 Her teachers include Boyanka Shopova, Alexander Spirov, Peter Brunt, Ilya Grubert, and Samuel Thaviu.
 Joana performs on a Johannes Cuypers violin made in The Hague in 1786.